tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 This feature intentionally does not express hierarchy through separate relationship records (the list-to-entity pivot table).
 This keeps hierarchy reads cheap: a single document fetch returns the full ancestry or child list.

+See the main README for related guidance on hierarchical modeling under [Build Hierarchical Structures Across Models](../README.md#build-hierarchical-structures-across-models).

 ## API Operations